Why Did IRL Fail? A Fake-Traction Autopsy for Founders

 People need it is a different category.
 Need implies that the cost of not having your product is real — in time, money, risk, or pain.
 Need is what drives retention through difficult periods, what motivates a VP to push through procurement approval, what makes a user come back even when the UX is rough.

 The easiest diagnostic is this: ask your best customers what they would do if your product didn't exist.
+That single question is the backbone of a good customer-interview playbook — a structured conversation that surfaces whether you're solving a real need.
 If the answer is "use a competitor" or "manage without it," you're in "like" territory.
 If the answer is "we'd be in real trouble" or "we'd have to hire someone to do this manually," you're closer to need.

 Build for need, not for like.
 The distinction often comes down to which problem you're solving and for whom.
 A product that solves a frequent, high-stakes problem for a specific customer segment is far more likely to reach PMF than a product that adds incremental value across a broad, loosely defined market.